Tech Accelerator

 The payroll module or outside service should have the following:

-- Support for every country where the company does business, which can be through a variety of payroll providers.
+• Support for every country where the company does business, which could be through a variety of payroll providers.

 Compliance

-HR departments are responsible for keeping an organization in compliance with the many regulations affecting employment, from fair labor practices to anti-discrimination laws and workplace safety.
-That's why it's important for core HRMS software to have a breadth of tools for not only monitoring business practices that can have legal implications but preparing all the paperwork required by local, state and national governments.
+HR departments are responsible for keeping an organization in compliance with the many regulations affecting employment, from fair labor practices to antidiscrimination laws and workplace safety.
+That's why it's important for core HRMS software to have a breadth of tools not only for monitoring business practices that can have legal implications but also for preparing all the paperwork required by local, state and national governments.

 Check if vendors support the following: